Status: (short-term) Independent Contractor

 ABOUT THE PROGRAM:

 As the Host Family Recruiter (HFR) you will play the largest role in the students’ experience in the USA as the homestay is often the most meaningful part of a student’s experience.
-There are four program dates with two groups in the summer and two groups in the fall.
-The dates are as follows:
+YFU will concurrently run a program on STEM and Politics and Debate, most of the students will stay for the University Visit add-on program, but some will depart at the end of their 2 week program:

 Student Placement: The HFR will be responsible for finding host families for each of the students.
-The PC will
+The HFR will

 - Be provided with a handbook to assist with this activity, as well as access to YFU’s lead system.